-The institution will use the Department of Education mandated refund calculation to determine the percentage of Title IV funds earned by the student as of their Last Date of Attendance (LDA).
-The LDA is the last date that the student participated as outlined in the Participation and Substantive Interaction Policy (section 2.5 in the catalog).
+The institution will use the Department of Education mandated refund calculation to determine the percentage of Title IV funds earned by the student as of the Last Date of Attendance.
+The LDA is the last date that the student participated as outlined in the Participation and Substantive Interaction Policy.
 The percentage of Title IV aid earned is calculated as follows:

-Number of days completed Percentage of payment period Total days in the payment period (semester) = (semester) completed
+Number of days completed Percentage of payment period Total days in the payment = (semester) completed period (semester)

-The number of days in the payment period are calendar days, Grantham University does not have any scheduled breaks that would be excluded from the calculation.
+^{}The number of days in the payment period are calendar days, Grantham University does not have any scheduled breaks that would be excluded from the calculation.